Fryzu/EngineeringThesisFrontend/README.md

 # System for WebRTC based video broadcasting

-Please `clone` this repository add install dependencies and run the dev server using commands:
+Please `clone` this repository, install dependencies and run the dev server using commands:

 ```
 yarn